Duofiller/docs/operation.md

 Default and factory set purge time are 6 seconds.
 The Purge time setting is stored in persistent memory.

-### Details

-For details please see the quick reference :icon-arrow-down: [!ref Quick Reference](/Support/quickreference.md)

 ### Firmware upgrade